ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

   Platform Certificate and additional procedures to install identity credentials on the platform after manufacture.

-* The product is equipped with a Root of Trust for Measurement, Root of Trust for Storage and Root of Trust for Reporting (as defined in {{SP800-155}}) that are capable of conforming to the TCG Trusted Attestation Protocol (TAP) Information Model {{TAP}}.
+* The product MUST be equipped with a Root of Trust for Measurement, Root of Trust for Storage and Root of Trust for Reporting (as defined in {{SP800-155}}) that are capable of conforming to the TCG Trusted Attestation Protocol (TAP) Information Model {{TAP}}.

-* The vendor will ship Reference Integrity Measurements (i.e., known-good measurements) in the form of signed CoSWID tags {{I-D.ietf-sacm-coswid}}, {{SWID}}, as described in TCG Reference Integrity Measurement Manifest Information Model {{RIM}}.
+* The authorized software supplier MUST ship Reference Integrity Measurements (i.e., known-good measurements) in the form of signed CoSWID tags {{I-D.ietf-sacm-coswid}}, {{SWID}}, as described in TCG Reference Integrity Measurement Manifest Information Model {{RIM}}.